Search

 Back to top

-Generally, for a MOC to be exempt from Part 5 of the TDG Regulations, the consignment of the dangerous good must be shipped under a “Special Case” exemption.
+Generally, for an MOC to be exempt from Part 5 of the TDG Regulations, the consignment of the dangerous good must be shipped under a “Special Case” exemption.
 These types of containers are referred to as non-standardized MOCs.
 For example, the “Special Case” for “Class 3, Flammable Liquids: General Exemption” specifies the following requirement:

-“…small means of containment designed, constructed, filled, closed, secured and maintained so that under normal conditions of transport, including handling, there will be no accidental release of the dangerous goods that could endanger public safety”
+“…small means of containment designed, constructed, filled, closed, secured and maintained so that under normal conditions of transport, including handling, there will be no release of the dangerous goods that could endanger public safety”

 What is the purpose of a standardized means of containment (MOC)?